There is so much to explore...

 Hugh S Branyon Backcountry Trail

-With twenty-seven miles of walking and hiking trails, Hugh S. Branyon Backcountry Trail takes you through nine separate ecosystems.
+With twenty-eight miles of walking and hiking trails, Hugh S. Branyon Backcountry Trail takes you through nine separate ecosystems.
 Located within the boundaries of Gulf State Park, it spans the region from Gulf Shores to Orange Beach.
 From flat pine woods to coastal hardwood swamps, you’ll find a wondrous diversity of plant and animal life.
 You might even run across Lefty the Alligator or one of his cousins basking in the sun, so take along a camera.

 Bon Secour Wildlife Refuge